edgio-docs/edgio-docs/src/guides/security/security_applications.md

     </Callout>
 -   Allows you to keep your applications secure with known configurations and audit new access rules, custom rules, and managed rules without impacting production traffic.
-Use the Threats dashboard to isolate and analyze threats detected as a result of an audit of new access rules, custom rules, and managed rules.
+Use the **Threats** tab of the **Security** dashboard to isolate and analyze threats detected as a result of an audit of new access rules, custom rules, and managed rules.

     <Callout type="info">